 Buying your first home is an expensive decision.
 And, it will likely be the biggest purchase that you make in your lifetime.
 So you want to ensure that you understand exactly what’s involved.
-Buying a home in Canada may be quite different than in your home country.
-From the home buying process to the types of homes and styles, the layouts, and the materials, there can be many differences.
+Buying a home in Canada may be different than in your home country.
+From the home buying process to the types of homes and styles, layouts, and materials, there are many differences.

 Should You Rent or Buy a Home?